-You’ll have a 2:1 degree in a science, technology, engineering or maths subject, ideally combined with experience of working with large complex data sets using Hadoop and Pig, or programming and visualization.
+As well as a 2:2 (Hons) degree in a science, technology, engineering or maths subject, you’ll have experience of working with large complex data sets using Hadoop and Pig, or programming and visualization.

 You’ll join a team developing and applying techniques to access the underlying data in the communications signals you discover.
 As well as being a strong problem solver, you’ll need to be an experienced programmer, with the drive to make our future systems more intelligent.
 With the ability to perform effectively as a member of a team, you’ll need a desire to apply your skills to support GCHQ’s mission.

-Ideally you’ll have degree level knowledge of modern communications systems, combined with some relevant practical experience.
+Ideally you’ll have degree level knowledge of modern communications systems, combined with relevant practical experience.
 But show us that you have the attitude, enthusiasm and technical aptitude we’re looking for and we’ll provide high quality training and exceptional support.
-So if you have strong A levels in relevant STEM subjects and an aptitude for learning, you could play a leading role in our mission.

 With an interest in big data, analytics and problem solving, you’ll use your deep maths, stats and computer science expertise to solve complex data problems by modelling data.
 Naturally inquisitive, with the ability to look at problems from different angles and question existing assumptions and processes, you’ll support technical analysts and intelligence analysts in their challenges.
 You’ll also have the chance to work with our partners to share and enhance our analytic capability.